-Tuition & Fees In-Person: \$1,800

-А Friday 9:30 a.m12:30 p.m.
-August

-В Friday 1:00-5:00 p.m.
+A Friday 9:30 a.m12:30 p.m.
+August В Friday 1:00-5:00 p.m.
 Fuchs

-The Advanced Studio BLOCK program will be run by Francesca Fuchs with the addition of three-hour morning seminars led by Laura August, PhD.
+The Advanced Studio BLOCK program will be run by Francesca Fuchs with the addition of two-hour morning seminars led by Laura August, PhD.
 This intensely focused program is for advanced students with their own studios and ongoing studio practices.
 Each participant receives weekly individual critiques with Glassell faculty and Houston-area artists, critics, and curators.
 The program encourages the development of a peer group of artists, allowing for lasting interactions and shared learning.
 Weekly seminars require advance preparation and focus on contemporary artists' practices, combining lecture, discussion, and field trips.
 The BLOCK expects significant developments in participants' work and their presentation of it.
 Included in the \$1,800 fee, students have access to all areas of the school equipment/classrooms within regular school hours outside of class times.
 There will be a curated exhibition after the conclusion of each year.

 Please note: This focused, year-long program including seminar and critique is for advanced students with their own studios and ongoing practices.
-More information regarding applications will be available spring 2022.

-3-D COURSES

-3-D Design
+Application deadline for BLOCK XXI is April 12, 2021.
+Information on how to apply as well as meet-and-greet sessions will be available in February.

-3DD 1304
+3-D COU 3-D Design 3DD 1304

-Tuition & Fees In-Person: \$725
+Tuition In-Person: \$7 25

+В Monday 1:00-4:00 p.m.
+Dennard

-А Tuesday 9:30 a.m12:30 p.m.
+A Tuesday 9:30 a.m12:30 p.m.
 Dennard